aliciaguerra/w3schools/JSRegExp.md

 - n+ Matches any string that contains at least one n
 - n* Matches any string that contains zero or more occurrences of n
 - n?
 Matches any string that contains zero or one occurrences again
+- n{X} Matches any string that contains a sequence of X n's
+- n{X,Y} Matches any string that contains a sequence of X to Y's
+- n{X,} Matches any sequence of string that contains a sequnece of at least X n's
+- n$ Matches any string with n at the end of it
+- ^n Matches any string with n at the beginning of it.
+- ?=n Matches any string that is followed by a specific string n
+- ?!n Matches any string that is not followed by a specific string n

+#RegExp Object Properties
+- constructor --Returns the function that created the RegExp object's prototype
+- global --Checks whether the "g" modifier is set.
+- ignoreCase ---Checks whether the "i" modifier is set.
+- lastIndex -- Specifies the index at which to start the next match
+- multiline -- Checks whether the "m" modifier is set
+- source -- Returns the text of RegExp pattern

+RegExp Object Methods
+- compile() Compiles a regular expression
+- exec() Tests for match for a string.
+Returns the first match
+- test() Tests for a match in a string.
+Returns true or false
+- toString() Returns the string value of the regular expression